MarkCLewis/SwiftVis2/README.md

   * `libraryDependencies += "edu.trinity" %% "swiftvis2" % "0.1.0-SNAPSHOT"`
 2. Compile and package this project and put the JAR file in the `lib` directory of your sbt project.

+If you want to use SwiftVis2 with Spark, you should probably use the `publishLocal` option, but with some modifications.

+1. Run `++ 2.11.12` to set the Scala version to 2.11.
+You can update the last value to whatever the latest release is.
+This is required because Spark currently doesn't work with Scala 2.12 or newer.
+2. Run `publishLocal` to publish the 2.11 version of the main SwiftVis2 library.
+3. Run `spark/publishLocal` to publish the Spark integration library.
+4. Add the following lines to your build.sbt
+  * `libraryDependencies += "edu.trinity" %% "swiftvis2" % "0.1.0-SNAPSHOT"`
+  * `libraryDependencies += "edu.trinity" %% "swiftvis2spark" % "0.1.0-SNAPSHOT"`

 ## Usage

 While it is possible to build plots piece by piece, the fact that SwiftVis2 supports a lot of plotting options can make that tedious.
 To help with that, facade methods are added that construct frequently used structures.
 The following code shows how you can use two facade methods to generate a scatter plot and display it.
-Note that you need to do this in a class that extends JFXApp.
+Note that you need to do this in a class that extends JFXApp to use the FXRenderer.
+That isn't needed for other renderers.

 ```scala
 import scalafx.application.JFXApp